Diversity in Education

-The Department is pleased to launch the InSPIRED Fellowship, a highly-selective opportunity for current teachers to recruit students from target communities at the high-school, community college or undergraduate level into the teaching profession.
-This fellowship is designed around two goals:
+The InSPIRED Fellowship is a highly selective opportunity for current educators to recruit students and young adults from target communities at the high school, community college or undergraduate level into the teaching profession.
+This fellowship has two goals:

-- Increase the diversity of the teaching workforce in Massachusetts.
+- Increase the diversity of the teaching workforce in Massachusetts, and

 - Increase the retention rates of current educators committed to a diverse workforce by creating a network of like-minded, committed teachers that can persist beyond the fellowship period.

-The Department is hoping to elevate the voices of current teachers who can leverage on-the-ground community connections to more strategically recruit and incentivize young people to become teachers, particularly individuals from groups underrepresented in the profession.
-We are specifically looking for teachers who are closely connected to targeted communities.
+The fellowship is designed to elevate the voices of current educators who can leverage on-the-ground community connections to more strategically recruit and incentivize young people to become teachers, particularly individuals from groups underrepresented in the profession.
+The department is specifically looking for teachers who are closely connected to targeted communities.
 These connections may exist for a variety of reasons, including, for instance: growing up in the district, being a fluent speaker of the predominant in-home language of many of the students in that community, or being a first-generation college student.

-The Department hopes to select a diverse cohort of fellows who can leverage their own personal story about entering and staying in the profession to cultivate interest from students in target districts.
+The Department has selected the first diverse cohort of fellows who are leveraging their own personal story about entering and staying in the profession to cultivate interest from students and young adults in target districts.

-Fellows will concentrate efforts in the following districts: Boston, Brockton, Chelsea, Everett, Holyoke, Lawrence, Lowell, Lynn, Randolph, Revere, Springfield, and Worcester.
-We highly encourage teachers from these districts, in particular teachers from diverse backgrounds, to apply today!
+Fellows are concentrating their efforts in the following districts: Boston, Brockton, Chelsea, Everett, Holyoke, Lawrence, Lowell, Lynn, Randolph, Revere, Springfield, and Worcester.
+Plans are underway for a second cohort, but applications are not open yet.
 Please reach out to with any questions.
-EducatorDevelopment@doe.mas.edu
+EducatorDevelopment@doe.mass.edu

 *In-service Professionals Increasing Racial and Ethnic Diversity